Article ID: 314828 - Last Review: September 20, 2010 - Revision: 6.0

 Sysprep is responsible for removing system-specific data from Windows, such as the Computer SID.
 During installation of Windows, a computer SID is computed to contain a statistically unique 96-bit number.
 The computer SID is the prefix of the user account and group account SIDs that are created on the computer.
 The computer SID is concatenated together with the Relative ID (RID) of the account to create the account's unique identifier.

 The following example displays the SIDs for four local user accounts.
-Notice that only the last four digits are incremented as new accounts are added.
+Only the last four digits are incremented as new accounts are added.

 In addition to the computer SID, many other components and features must be cleaned up, generalized, or specialized in order to be imaged.
 Some examples include the following: